Bryan-Guner-Backup/tech-interview-handbook/contents/self-introduction.md

 #### Self introduction

-> "Hi I’m Yangshun and I graduated from National University of Singapore in 2015 with a degree in Computer Science.
+> "Hi I’m bgoonz and I graduated from National University of Singapore in 2015 with a degree in Computer Science.
 My interests are in Front End Engineering and I love to create beautiful performant products with delightful user experiences.
 >
 > Back in school, I designed and built a web application, NUSMods which solves a huge problem of class and timetable planning every semester.
 It receives over a million pageviews a month and is used by over 40,000 NUS students and even some professors.
 It is built using a modern web technology stack - React, Redux, Jest, Babel, Flow, webpack and is mobile-responsive."
 >